 The collection consists of a silk escape map, a letter, and photographs relating to the experiences of Leonard Greenblatt as a soldier in the United States Army in Germany during World War II.

-Collection of materials documenting the experiences of 1st Lt.
-Leonard Greenblatt (donor's father) of the 504 Parachute Infantry Regiment of the 82nd Airborne Division US Army, including photographs he took in the Woebbelin concentration camp shortly after its liberation, in May 1945.
-The photographs depict corpses piled in a building, a U.S. soldier standing near them, and German civilians from the nearby town who were forced to dig graves and bury the corpses.
-File also contains a letter written by Greenblatt to his girlfriend (later wife), Betty Mae Bender, of Miami, Florida, dated 6 May 1945, and describing what he experienced at the day that he took these photos.
-Collection also contains a copy print of his unit.
+The Leonard Greenblatt papers consists of materials documenting the experiences of First Lieutenant Leonard Greenblatt of the 504 Parachute Infantry Regiment of the 82nd Airborne Division US Army.
+The papers include photographs taken by Greenblatt of the Wöbbelin concentration camp shortly after its liberation in May 1945.
+The photographs depict corpses piled in a building, an unidentified United States soldier standing near the building, and German civilians from the nearby towns who were forced to dig graves and bury the corpses.
+The papers also contains a letter dated May 6, 1945, written by Greenblatt to his girlfriend (later wife), Betty Mae Bender of Miami, Florida which describes his affection for her and his experiences at the liberated concentration camp.
+There is also a copy print of Greenblatt’s army unit.